 Phytomedicine, also known as phytotherapy, is a widely used modality in complementary and alternative medicine.
-International surveys report that a significant proportion of the world's population relies on traditional herbal medicine for their healthcare needs (Nsagha et al. 2020).1 In addition, the general perception of many is that herbal remedies are safe and devoid of harmful effects.
-However, it is well known that there may be an association between phytomedicine and potential adverse effects such as organ damage and even life-threatening conditions (Staines 2011; Posadzki et al. 2013; Başaran et al. 2022).2-4 Therefore, toxicological screening of ethnobotanical compounds and their potential pharmacological efficacy could reveal risks associated with the use of herbal remedies.
+International surveys report that a significant proportion of the world's population relies on traditional herbal medicine for their healthcare needs (Nsagha et al. 2020).
+In addition, the general

-Clinacanthus nutans and C. nutans (Burm. f) Lindau, which is affiliated to the Acanthaceae family, has recently attracted the attention of researchers from sub-tropical Asian countries, including Malaysia, Brunei, and Singapore, owing to its abundant active secondary metabolites that exhibit certain pharmacological effects in humans, such as anti-diabetic, anti-hypertensive, anti-inflammatory, and antioxidant properties.
-Other pharmacological activities such as anti-venom, anti-cancer, anti-bacterial, anti-fungal as well as analgesic activities have also been reported (Chia et al. 2021a).5
+Clinacanthus nutans and C. nutans (Burm. f) Lindau, which is affiliated to the Acanthaceae family, has recently attracted the attention of researchers from sub-tropical Asian countries, including Malaysia, Brunei and Singapore, owing to its abundant active secondary metabolites that exhibit certain pharmacological effects in humans, such as anti-diabetic, anti-hypertensive, anti-inflammatory and antioxidant properties.
+Other pharmacological activities such as anti-venom, anti-cancer, anti-bacterial, anti-fungal as well as analgesic activities have also been reported (Chia et al. 2021a).

 Locally, C. nutans extracts are prepared using a decoction technique, in which fresh leaves are boiled with water and consumed as herbal tea.
-However, in phytochemical investigations, the extractions are executed with organic solvents such as ethanol, methanol, hexane, and petroleum ether (Haida & Hakiman 2019).6 Several bioactive elements, including phenolic compounds, sulphur-containing compounds, glycosides, terpene-tripenoids, and terpene-phytosterols, have been identified as possessing therapeutic properties.
-However, paradoxically it also has some reported toxic effects at certain dose levels as evident in invivo experiments (Chia et al. 2021a).5
+However, in phytochemical investigations, the extractions are executed with organic solvents such as ethanol, methanol, hexane and petroleum ether (Haida & Hakiman 2019).
+Several bioactive elements, including phenolic compounds, sulphur-containing compounds, glycosides, terpene-tripenoids and terpene-phytosterols, have been identified as possessing therapeutic properties.
+However, paradoxically it also has some reported toxic effects at certain dose levels as evident in in-vivo experiments (Chia et al. 2021a).

 Polysaccharides are nontoxic, naturally biodegradable biopolymers formed from biomacromolecules that occur widely in nature.
-These polysaccharides consist of ten or more simple sugar molecules, known as monosaccharides, which are connected by glycosidic linkages and can vary considerably in size, structural complexity, and sugar content.
-They can be linear or highly branched, composed of homopolysaccharides or heteropolysaccharides generated from monosaccharide units that confer distinct physical and chemical properties (Benalaya et al. 2024).7 These compounds have wide ranging functions such as anticoagulation (Wang et al. 2020)8; corneal endothelium protection, human joint lubrication, skin moisturization (Liao et al. 2005; Vasvani et al. 2020)^{9,10}, and in the treatment of diabetes mellitus (Meneguin et al. 2021).11 However, rigorous scientific investigations related to isolation, purification, and structural characterisation of bioactive polysaccharides from C. nutans are still rare.
-Therefore, the objective of the current study was to evaluate the potential acute and sub-acute oral toxicity of polysaccharides extracted from C. nutans leaves and to determine their corresponding pharmacological actions for use in future disease prevention strategies.
+These polysaccharides consist of 10 or more simple sugar molecules, known as monosaccharides, which are connected by glycosidic linkages and can vary considerably in size, structural complexity and sugar content.
+They can be linear or highly branched, composed of homopolysaccharides or heteropolysaccharides generated from monosaccharide units that confer distinct physical and chemical properties (Benalaya et al. 2024).
+These compounds have wide-ranging functions such as anti-coagulation (Wang et al. 2020); corneal endothelium protection, human joint lubrication, skin moisturisation (Liao et al. 2005; Vasvani et al. 2020), and in the treatment of diabetes mellitus (Meneguin et al. 2021).
+However, rigorous scientific investigations related to isolation, purification and structural characterisation of bioactive polysaccharides from C. nutans are still rare.
+Therefore, the objective of the current study was to evaluate the potential acute and subacute oral toxicity of polysaccharides extracted from C. nutans leaves and to determine their corresponding pharmacological actions for use in future disease prevention strategies.